 View the COVID-19: Safer Spring and Summer Gatherings guidance, HERE.

 The Public Health Advisory includes recommendations for individuals around personal behaviors, gathering environments, and guidance to choose to get vaccinated for COVID-19.
 It aims to support current conditions so counties can continue to operate with low to minimal spread of COVID-19 in their communitites.
 Unlike public health orders, a health advisory is not a mandate, but instead, an advisement to the community regarding a significant public health risk, and includes associated recommendations for action.

 Related Pages & Documents

 The Advisory includes the following health and safety measures:

 Considerations for indoor & outdoor mask-wearing:Wear a face covering when you are in an indoor public or private setting where you are not able to consistently maintain six feet of physical distancing between you and anyone outside of your household.

 The Advisory applies to all of the counties in Central District Health’s jurisdiction which include Ada, Boise, Elmore, and Valley Counties.

 Central District Health issues public health advisories when they want to bring a serious public health issue to the public’s attention and ask them to take specific measures to protect themselves and the community.
-The advisory was issued to support our hospitals so they can continue providing appropriate levels of care for COVID-19 and non-COVID-19 patients, and to protect the health of our citizens.

-The Public Health Advisory, issued on February 19, 2021 replaces the advisory issued on November 17, 2020.
+The Public Health Advisory, issued on April 29, 2021 replaces the advisory issued on February 19, 2021.

 Yes, the advisory can be considered by Central District Health's board and turned into a public health order under the following conditions.
 If this were to occur, the Board of Health would meet to discuss and vote prior to to the Advisory becoming an order.